Tougher-Together-DnD/Common-Assets/Roll20 Game Files/Special Setup/Languages/Raw Markdowns/Character Sheets/Macro Bar Languages.md

 2. Using the [Roll Table Template][Roll-Table-Template] craft a random table of the words that will obscure the real chat message.
 Languages already created can be gotten on the [Tougher Together Github][Github-Language-URL] repo.
 Then use the [VTT Enhancement Suite][VTT Enhancement Suite-URL] to import code.

-3. Add the language to the Table of Contents above, and to the bar ("|") speperated list of *THIS* Character sheets *known_languages* attribute.
+3. Add the language to the Table of Contents above, and to the bar ("|") separated list of *THIS* Character sheets *known_languages* attribute.

 4. Save the Files you have made as RAW versions.
 Import/Create the languages on in your Game.